Characters: Modern Warfare

 - Co-Dragons: To Zakhaev, with Zakhaev's son

 - Nuke 'em: Apparently does this to the entire Marine task force in the first Modern Warfare.
-In reality, Makarov was the one who ordered the nuclear detonation.
+Later revealed to have been at the behest of Makarov, who ordered the nuclear detonation.

 - Pre-Mortem One-Liner: Before executing Al-Fulani: